Measuring the WAL vs DB Performance Gap on Ceph USB OSDs

 Optimizing Ceph Performance in Proxmox Homelab

-Performance tuning Ceph in a homelab environment presents unique challenges, especially when running on USB storage and constrained hardware.
-After dealing with performance issues during cluster rebalancing and OSD expansion, I’ve learned valuable lessons about mClock configuration, IOPS optimization, and the realities of USB 3.0 storage performance.
+Performance tuning Ceph on USB storage and constrained hardware — mClock configuration, IOPS optimization, and the realities of USB 3.0 as a storage tier.

 Linux Disk I/O Performance in the Homelab